King Charles III Vows lifelong Service As Crowds Mourn Queen - UrduPoint

 Speaking for the first time as monarch from Buckingham Palace, the 73-year-old thanked his "darling mama" for her "love and devotion to our family and to the family of nations".

-"May flights of angels sing thee to thy rest," Charles, wearing a black suit and tie, said in an emotional address.
+"May flights of angels sing thee to thy rest," Charles, wearing a black suit and tie, said in an emotional address -- in a quote from Hamlet.

 "As the queen herself did with such unswerving devotion, I too now solemnly pledge myself, throughout the remaining time God grants me, to uphold the constitutional principles at the heart of our nation."
 As Charles spoke, dignitaries attended a sombre remembrance service for the late queen at St Paul's Cathedral that saw the first official rendition of the updated national anthem "God Save the King".

-Earlier, Charles -- the oldest heir to ascend to the throne -- received flowers, cheers and even kisses as he greeted well-wishers outside Buckingham Palace on his return from Scotland, where his mother died "peacefully" aged 96 on Thursday.
+Earlier, the oldest heir to ascend to the throne received flowers, cheers and even kisses as he greeted well-wishers outside Buckingham Palace on his return from Scotland, where his mother died "peacefully" aged 96 on Thursday.

-Church bells and ceremonial gun salutes for the departed monarch rang out across the country dealing with the loss of a constant presence for the last 70 years.
+"He's got a hard act to follow," Londoner Stephen Johnson, 56, told AFP, standing by the palace's railings holding a Union Jack flag and photo of the queen.
+"He's our king now, we've got to love him."
+Church bells and ceremonial gun salutes for the departed monarch had sounded across a country dealing with the loss of a constant presence for the last 70 years.

 In his address, he said his elder son William, who moves up the line of succession to become heir, would become the new Prince of Wales.